lmoneta/testrng/README.md

-# Test of Random Numbers Generator
+# Tests for ROOT Random Numbers Generators

 This repository provides test programs for testing ROOT based Pseudo-random number generators using the **TestU01** suite from  P. L'Ecuyer and R. Simard (see http://simul.iro.umontreal.ca/testu01/tu01.html )